Millennium History

 Marie Antoinette defends herself during her trial The process that the ex queen of France Marie Antoinette suffered in 1793 was a farce, like most of those that took place during the French Revolution, all, from the outset, with a predictable outcome, namely the death sentence of the accus

-• The Most Sumptuous (and Kitsch) Wedding of the Renaissance
+• The most sumptuous (and kitsch) wedding of the Renaissance

 Renaissance banquet.
 The one following the Bentivoglio-d’Este wedding remained memorable Thanks to the testimony left by the writer Giovanni Sabadino degli Arienti, we know how what went down in history as the most sumptuous wedding of our Renaissance took place.
 The wedding in question is t

-• The Blacksmith who Betrayed Louis XVI
+• The blacksmith who betrayed Louis XVI

 Louis XVI orders the blacksmith Francois Gamain to build the famous “iron wardrobe” Louis XVI (1754-1793) nurtured, as is well known, a great passion for iron working , in which he himself ventured, it seems with some success, whenever the institutional commitments allowed him.
 The king had

-• Freemasonry:when was He born?
+• Freemasonry:when was it born?

 Initiation rite in Freemasonry Founded in France in the 1700s, Freemasonry it had an initiatory character and was based on profoundly and radically anti-absolutist and anticlerical principles.
 The use of symbols was inherent in its structure and the repetition of rituals, characteristics